Halloween safety: Tips for trick-or-treaters

 - The brighter the better.
-Whether you buy a costume or make one yourself, choose bright colors and flame-retardant materials.
-If your child will be trick-or-treating outdoors after dark, attach reflective tape to his or her costume or treat bag.
+Choose bright colors and flame-retardant materials.
+If your child will be outdoors after dark, attach reflective tape to his or her costume or treat bag.

 - Size it right.
-In case it's chilly outdoors, make sure your child's costume is loose enough for warm clothing to be worn underneath — but not long enough to cause tripping.
+If it's chilly outdoors, make sure your child's costume is loose enough for warm clothing to be worn underneath — but not long enough to cause tripping.
 Avoid oversized shoes and high heels.

 - Skip the masks.
 A mask can obstruct your child's vision, especially if it slips out of place.
-Use kid-friendly, non-toxic makeup instead.
+Use nontoxic makeup instead.